jedrzej/searchable/README.md

      // filter only posts that do not have approved comments ?!comments:approved=1

+If you want to filter by a nested relation, just provide the nested relation's name with the dot replaced by colon.
+It's necessary as PHP automatically replaces dots with underscores in the URL.

+     // filter only posts that have comments from active authors ?comments:author:active=1

 ## Overriding default filter logic
 It is possible to process selected filters with your own logic, e.g. when filter name doesn't match the name of attribute that is used for filtering